dresswithpockets/dresswithpockets.github.io/_posts/2025-10-08-scoring-system.md

 ### solving \(r_e\) when \(0 < r_c < 1\)

-Now I can worry about the tougher one, substituting and simplifying both sides of the quadratic while making sure to retain the signed square root's side & inequality:
+Now I can worry about the tougher one.
+Lets substitute and simplify both sides of the quadratic while taking care to retain the root's sign & inequality:

 $$
 \large